Is Delta-8 Legal in Oregon? (2024 Update)

 • To ensure that the Delta-8 you purchase is legal, you have to ensure that it is made from legal hemp by a licensed grower.

-• You generally need to be at least 21 years old to purchase Delta-8-THC products made from hemp.
-You can find it at a limited number of stores in Oregon, but you can also buy legal Delta-8 online and have it shipped directly to your door.
+• You can find Delta-8 at a limited number of stores in Oregon, but you can also buy legal Delta-8 online and have it shipped directly to your door.

 Oregon Delta 8 THC Laws